YunoHost-Apps/flohmarkt_ynh/doc/PRE_INSTALL.md

 This [issue](https://codeberg.org/flohmarkt/flohmarkt_ynh/issues/50) contains information about the problem.

+There's a [pull request to yunohost](https://github.com/YunoHost/yunohost/pull/1843) open that should solve the problem.

 ## multiple flohmarkt on the same subdomain will not work

 flohmarkt **needs its own subdomain** to be installed on.
 Some of the discussion about this can be found here: